rahul-singh2021/machine_learning/README.md

 # 18:Outlier Removal using Standard Deviation
     This program demonstrates how to remove outliers from a dataset using the standard deviation method.
+It utilizes Python and various libraries such as Pandas, NumPy, and Matplotlib to perform the outlier removal and visualize the results.This program demonstrates how to remove outliers from a dataset using the standard deviation method.
 It utilizes Python and various libraries such as Pandas, NumPy, and Matplotlib to perform the outlier removal and visualize the results.

 ## Installation